-Chronic Diseases: These are diseases that usually get worse slowly and last for a long time.
-They include things like heart disease, stroke, cancer, and diabetes.
-They are the leading causes of death in the world.
+Chronic disease: A disease that usually get worse slowly and last for a long time.
+It includes things like heart disease, stroke, cancer, and diabetes.
+Chronic diseases are the leading causes of death in the world.

 Circadian rhythm: The circadian rhythm is your body's clock that tells it when you should wake up, sleep, or eat depending on what is happening outside of the body over the course of twenty-four hours.

 Circulatory system: The circulatory system is made up of blood vessels and muscles that control the flow of blood around the body.
 Blood continually travels through the body with the heart, the lungs, and the blood vessels (arteries, capillaries, and veins) working together to form a system that moves in a circle (the reason for its name).

 Cirrhosis: A type of liver damage where a person's liver slowly worsens and stops working properly.
 It is commonly caused by excessive alcohol drinking, Hepatitis B, Hepatitis C or some combination of these things.

 Civil rights advocates: People who stand up for Americans’ Constitutional rights.
 These include the rights of an individual or minority group.

 Cleft: A cleft is a gap or split in the upper lip, the roof of the mouth (palate), or sometimes both.
 It happens when separate areas of the face do not join together properly when a baby is developing during pregnancy.